 Living with syringomyelia and its complications can be challenging.
 Having someone to talk with, whether a friend, counselor or therapist, can be invaluable.
 Or you might find the support and encouragement you need in a syringomyelia support group.

-Ask your doctor to recommend a local group or look for groups online.
-Support groups provide a forum for sharing experiences and can be good sources of information, offering useful or helpful tips for people with syringomyelia.
+Ask your healthcare professional to recommend a local group or look for groups online.
+A support group provides a place for sharing experiences.
+It also can be a good source of information and offer helpful tips for people with syringomyelia.

 Preparing for an appointment

-You're likely to start by seeing your family doctor or your doctor might refer you to a doctor trained in brain and nervous system conditions (neurologist).
+You're likely to start by seeing your family healthcare professional.
+You might get a referral to see a neurologist.
+A neurologist is a doctor trained in brain and nervous system conditions.

 Here's some information to help you get ready for your appointment.